 On Sunday November 5, the market hosted a jornada de estampado (printing day) while on Sunday November 11, the market will host a free Slow Brunch.

 Since welcoming its first customers in 2012, Mercado de la Tierra has become a bastion of agroecological produce, beloved by the community.

 More than 30 small-scale producers exhibit agroecological produce at this Slow Food Earth Market, (DA VERIFICARE) offering food options for everyone.

 Here you’ll find local fresh produce, like avocados and mangos, papayas, plantains, vegetables like Indigenous vegetables like yacón and wild herbs.
 Mercado de la Tierra also showcases products like beer, coffee, chocolate, toasted grains, ceviches, empanadas, hummus and other traditional dishes.
 Its cereals, in particular, are undergoing a period of revival, with the recovery of traditional stone mills in Socotá Boyacá, near Bogota, from which some of its producers source their grain and cereals.

 All the market’s producers come from within a 140-kilometer radius of the city and follow principles of sustainability, traceability, fair trade and respect for the environment.

 But it’s not just the breadth of biodiversity that sets this market apart as an Earth Market, but the other events and activities its members organize.

-Like other Slow Food Earth Markets, Mercado del la Tierra organizes an array of cultural activities, such as taste workshops, and educational seminars on issues linked to gastronomy, food production, ethical consumption and agriculture (seeds, agroecology and local biodiversity).
+Like other Slow Food Earth Markets, Mercado del la Tierra organizes an array of cultural activities, such as concerts, film screenings and yoga courses, and educational seminars on issues linked to gastronomy, food production and consumption and agriculture (seeds, agroecology and permaculture).

 As well as places to buy high-quality products, Earth Markets also provide spaces to build communities and facilitate community exchange and education.